dipu-bd/lightnovel-crawler/README.md

 ### A3.
 Termux (Android)

+> Mobile platforms are unpredictable.
+It is not guaranteed that the app will run on all devices.
+> It is recommended to use the bots on either Discord or Telegram if you are on mobile.

 📱 Using Termux, you can run this app in your android phones too.
 Follow this instructions:

 - Install [Termux](https://play.google.com/store/apps/details?id=com.termux) from playstore.